One-Language/One/.github/ISSUE_TEMPLATE/join_core_team.md

 <!-- Please write here -->
 <!-- Please share all of your projects and repositories in this field if you have something. -->

-Do you know about Flex and Bison/Yacc:
+Do you know about Flex and Bison/Yacc?
 <!-- Please write here -->

-Do you know about JIT Compilers:
+Do you know about JIT Compilers?
 <!-- Please write here -->

-Do you know about LLVM:
+Do you know about LLVM?
 <!-- Please write here -->

-Tell us your opinion about "One language" and create a new language:
+Tell us your opinion about "One Language" and creating a new language:
 <!-- Please write here -->

-Has it happened when you are programming and you are dissatisfied with a feature and you think you can inject such ideas into the project so that we can make a better product?
+Has it happened when you are programming and you are dissatisfied with a feature, and you think you can inject such ideas into the project so that we can make a better product?
 What do you think:
 <!-- Please write here -->

 -----------

 <!--
-We need your idea and experience to shape the feature and syntax of "One language".
+We need your idea and experience to shape the feature and syntax of "One Language".
 So we are ready to talk to each other and help to project step by step.
 -->

 Best Regards;